Money in bank in 24 hoursApply Now

 Before you begin planning your wedding, here’s a wedding checklist to help you stay on track of all your wedding preparations, so you don’t miss out on anything.

 Creating a budget for your wedding is the first and the most important step in planning your wedding.
 This will help you understand how much are you likely to spend on the wedding and thus help you organise your finances accordingly.
 This will also help you finalize the events at your wedding.
-In case you are planning to take a personal loan for your wedding, this will be a good indicator of the amount you choose to borrow.
+In case you are planning to take an Instant Personal Loan for your big fat wedding, this will be a good indicator of the amount you choose to borrow.

 Booking a wedding venue is usually the first thing you do on your checklist.
 Ideally, you should book your wedding venue almost 6 – 9 months in advance.
 Not only will this help you save money, it will also allow you to book a venue of your choice.